Indicator

 Insights and Analyses

-• In 2019, immigrants made up 33% of the entire labor force in California even though they only comprised about 27% of the state’s population.
+Between 2021 and 2023, immigrants and children of immigrants represented about 55% of California’s labor force.
 Participation in the labor force among immigrants may be even higher, as census data undercounts immigrants who work in the informal sector.

-• Although California has relied on immigrants to supply a steadily growing workforce, immigrant workers continue to experience low wages.
-As of 2019, the median hourly wage for immigrants was $19 in California, compared to $26 for U.S.-born workers—with undocumented immigrants, in particular, having the lowest median wage at $13.
+Athough California has relied on immigrants to supply a steadily growing workforce, immigrant workers continue to experience low wages.
+As of 2021, the median hourly wage for immigrants was $24 in California, compared to $30 for U.S.-born workers—with undocumented immigrants, in particular, having the lowest median wage at $16.

-• Since the start of the COVID-19 pandemic in spring of 2020, many businesses have closed.
 A 2020 report estimated that closures of businesses and localities due to the COVID-19 pandemic impacted about 43% of California workers who were at high risk of unemployment.
-This unemployment burden disproportionately impacted young adults, Latinos, and workers employed in restaurants, hotels, personal care, and janitorial jobs.
-Further, these business closures primarily burdened low-income workers, people of color as well as their children, and immigrants, especially those excluded from federal aid.
+This unemployment burden disproportionately impacted young adults; Latinos; and workers employed in restaurants, hotels, personal care, and janitorial jobs.
+These business closures primarily burdened low-income workers, people of color, and immigrants, especially those excluded from public aid.

-• A UCLA study using 2018 current population survey data showed that across the state, about 79% of undocumented workers were employed in sectors categorized as essential by the Department of Homeland Security (DHS).
-Data from 2019 showed that close to 80% of undocumented workers were working in occupations that were later considered essential and/or high risk during the COVID-19 pandemic in 2020.
-Data from the UCLA report also shows that during the early months of the pandemic, undocumented immigrants, as compared to other racial and ethnic groups, had the highest unemployment rates across the U.S., California, and Los Angeles County.
+A UCLA study using 2018 population survey data showed that across the state, about 79% of undocumented workers were employed in sectors categorized as essential by the Department of Homeland Security (DHS).
+Data also showed that during the early months of the pandemic, undocumented immigrants, as compared to other racial and ethnic groups, had the highest unemployment rates across the U.S., California, and Los Angeles County.

 La Luz Center in Sonoma County provides and connects immigrant and farm laborer families with an array of support services including economic, legal, health, and emergency-aid services.

 As a well-established organization, La Luz was able to pivot to immigrant-focused COVID-19 pandemic assistance, underscoring the importance of ongoing long-term support to immigrant communities in more rural communities.
 For example, La Luz’s Promotoras and Luchadoras provided culturally relevant information, masks, and helped set up vaccination clinics.
 The organization also stepped in to provide rental assistance and worked to help address the digital divide for families who needed computers and wifi, as well as providing support to market owners and small immigrant businesses.
-La Luz’s crisis fund extended to connect immigrants with a range of COVID-19-related benefits including funds for sick leave, relief payments, small business loans, and information on testing sites.
+La Luz extended their crisis fund to connect immigrants with a range of COVID-19-related benefits, including funds for sick leave, relief payments, small business loans, and information on testing sites.
+Understanding the gap in access to services and resources, in 2021, the organization also launched its own podcast to bridge the gap in access to information and services for the Spanish-speaking community.
+The episodes cover information about La Luz’s services and other community opportunities.

 Photo Credit: Cornerstone Cellars